AHC Faculty Research Ethics Committee

 School of Fine Art, History of Art & Cultural Studies: Dr Helen Graham

-School of Philosophy, Religion and History of Science: Dr Richard Rowland (from December 2021)
+School of Philosophy, Religion and History of Science: Professor Gregory Radick (from September 2022)

 School of Languages, Cultures and Societies: Dr Gisela Tomé Lourido (from September 2021, on leave until April 2023)